ArcticAxi/DBLgroup10BD/README.txt

 --------------------------
 	6. Go to "localhost" (or equivalent) in the address bar of your browser.
 This is the homepage of the web-based tool, iFish.
 	7. Press "Upload data" in the rop right corner.
 This redirects you to the upload page.
 	8. Select any file in your computer that is a Tab Separated Values file, it can be extended with either .csv or .tsv (though not recommended, even .txt is possible) but it must be Tab Separated.
-After selecting your file, press the first submit button.
+After selecting your file, press the submit button.
-	9. Select the stimuli you want to visualize and press the second submit button.
+	9. Select the stimuli you want to visualize and press the confirm selection button.

 Adding images behind the visualizations
 ---------------------------------------